LucasDelfino92/morrowindsharp/setup.md

 The rest of the steps work exactly as during mod manager download installation.

-- MO2 will prompt you to give the mod a name.
-As before, I suggest giving it a descriptive name (e.g. **Correct UV Rocks 1.0**).
-- Click **OK**.
-- The mod will appear in the left pane.
-To finish installation, check the box next to it.

-### BAIN installers
+### BAIN and FOMOD installers

-BAIN installers allow users to customize their install by spliting their mods into multiple options.
+BAIN and FOMOD installers allow users to customize their install by spliting their mods into multiple options.
 BAIN installers generally provide a **Core** option which needs to be installed for the mod to work at all, but this option is not always provided, and neither is it always required.
+FOMOD installers are much more detailed, generally intuitive as opposed to BAIN installers, but sadly these aren't as common in the Morrowind modding scene.

-> ℹ️ This guide will list the options you should install.
+This guide will always list the options you should install.
 If missing, the options should be skipped.

 ### Repackaging mods